RonNewcomb/FG/README.md

 The NPM scripts in package.json (visible in VSCode) do the rest.
 Typescript compiles to /built folder.
 NPM script "copy" moves `index.html` and removes .js extensions.
 Browser follows import statements from there.

+Go to http://localhost/fg/ for the game or http://localhost/fg/balance/matchup.html for the post-build move matchup charts.

 ## Balancing

 Think about rollback netcode.